-Several anthropologists believe that people began making healing ointments and oils out of numerous plants and herbs as early as 7000 B.C.
-According to other historical records, plants were the only medicines that were used before 500 B.C. since they were believed to consist of exceptional medicinal qualities and even magical powers.
+Anthropologists believe that people began making healing ointments and oils out of plants and herbs as early as 7000 BCE.
+According to historical records, plants were the only medicines that were used before 500 BCE, since they were believed to consist of exceptional medicinal qualities and even magical powers.

 Herbs – The Naturally Delicious Superfood